 - 14.1 The school has a zero-tolerance approach to bullying.
-We aim to foster a culture based on mutual respect and understanding for one another. - 14.2 Any bullying incidents caused as a result of the relationships, sex and health education programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within the school. - 14.3 Any occurrence of these incidents will be reported to a member of school staff, who will then discipline the pupil once they are on school premises. - 14.4 These incidents will be dealt with following the processes in our Safeguarding and Child Protection Policy, Behaviour Policy and Anti-Bullying Policy.
+We aim to foster a culture based on mutual respect and understanding for one another. - 14.2 Any bullying incidents caused as a result of the relationships, sex and health education programme, such as those relating to sexual orientation, will be dealt with as seriously as other bullying incidents within the school. - 14.3 Any occurrence of these incidents will be reported to a member of school staff, who will then discipline the pupil once they are on school premises. - 14.4 These incidents will be dealt with following the processes in our Safeguarding and Child Protection Policy, Behavioural Policy and Anti-Bullying Policy. - 14.5 The headteacher will decide whether it is appropriate to notify the police or an anti-social behaviour coordinator in their LA of the action taken against a pupil.